yuede/yuede.github.io/open_source.md

 ## 2. Conventional Botnet

 Conventional botnet refers to the IRC, HTTP, and P2P based botnet.
-In the experiments of the following papers, we evaluate three botnets, HTTP-based bot Zeus, IRC-based SdBotand Agobot.
-We have the source code.
-Due to the sensitivity, we can share for research purpose **upon email requests**.
+In the experiments of the following papers, we successfully ran and evaluate three botnets, HTTP-based bot Zeus, IRC-based SdBot and Agobot.
+Due to the sensitivity, we can share the source codes for research purpose **upon email requests**.

 If you used them, please cite the related papers.